Updated April 7, 2022

 Learn more about the vaccine roll-out and locations to get your vaccine.

 All students must submit their Covid immunization record of proof if it is not already on file with the university.
-If you have been vaccinated, email an image of your completed COVID-19 Vaccination Record Card to firstname.lastname@example.org.
+If you have been up to date vaccinated, email an image of your completed Covid-19 Vaccination Record Card to email@example.com.

 What is a student family group?